ubimix/org.ubimix/README.txt

 > mvn eclipse:clean eclipse:eclipse

+This command builds all required Eclipse configuration files.

+== How to import projects into Eclipse ? ==

+To import projects in the Eclipse workspace you need to perform the following
+actions:
+* "File" > "Import..."
+* Select "General" > "Existing Projects into Workspace"
+* Click the "Next >" button
+* In the field "Select root directory:" put the full path to the "./projects" sub-folder.
+You can use a dialog box activated by the "Browse..." button and click "Validate".
+* Select all projects and click the "Finish" button.
+  Note: You should uncheck the "Copy projects into workspace" option to avoid duplication of projects on your disk.

 == How to re-define the project checkout and build directory? ==

 All projects are checked out and compiled in the folder defined by